-The Annual Meeting of Stockholders (the "Annual Meeting") of McCormick & Company, Incorporated ("McCormick") will be held at the Martin's Valley Mansion, 594 Cranbrook Road, Hunt Valley, Maryland 21030 at 10:00 a.m. on April 1, 2020, for the purpose of considering and acting upon:
+In light of the continuing public health concerns regarding the coronavirus pandemic, the Annual Meeting of Stockholders (the "Annual Meeting") of McCormick & Company, Incorporated ("McCormick") will again be held in a virtual meeting format only at 10:00 a.m. on March 31, 2021, for the purpose of considering and acting upon:

-- (1) the election of directors from the nominees named in the proxy statement to serve until the next Annual Meeting of Stockholders or until their respective successors are duly elected and qualified; - (2) the ratification of the appointment of Ernst & Young LLP as the independent registered public accounting firm of McCormick to serve for the 2020 fiscal year; - (3) the approval, on a non-binding advisory basis, of McCormick's Named Executive Officer compensation for fiscal 2019 (a "say-on-pay" vote); and - (4) any other matters that may properly come before such meeting or any adjournments thereof.
+- (1) the election of directors from the nominees named in the proxy statement to serve until the next Annual Meeting of Stockholders or until their respective successors are duly elected and qualified; - (2) the ratification of the appointment of Ernst & Young LLP as the independent registered public accounting firm of McCormick to serve for the 2021 fiscal year; - (3) the approval, on a non-binding advisory basis, of McCormick's Named Executive Officer compensation for fiscal 2020 (a "say-on-pay" vote): - (4) the approval of amendments to McCormick's Charter to increase the number of authorized shares of each class of common stock from 320,000,000 shares to 640,000,000 shares and to establish the par value of each class of common stock at \$0.01 per share; and - (5) any other matters that may properly come before such meeting or any adjournments thereof.

-The Board of Directors has fixed the close of business on January 3, 2020, as the record date for determining the stockholders entitled to notice of, and to vote at, the Annual Meeting or any adjournments thereof.
+The Board of Directors has fixed the close of business on January 4, 2021, as the record date (the "Record Date") for determining the stockholders entitled to notice of, and to vote at, the Annual Meeting or any adjournments thereof.
 Only holders of Common Stock (NYSE Ticker Symbol: MKC-V) are entitled to vote.
-Holders of Common Stock Non-Voting (NYSE Ticker Symbol: MKC) may not vote but are welcome to attend the Annual Meeting.
+Holders of Common Stock Non-Voting (NYSE Ticker Symbol: MKC) may not vote but are welcome to virtually attend the Annual Meeting at www.virtualshareholdermeeting.com/MKC2021.
+You may view the Annual Meeting by registering as a guest with your name and email address, but if you want to ask questions and/or vote at the Annual Meeting then you will also need to enter the control number found on your proxy card, voting instruction form, or the enclosed notice.